 Fat head provides examples of:

-- Captain Obvious: When one interviewee was asked whether she'd buy buy carrots if McDonald's sold them:
+- Captain Obvious: When one interviewee was asked whether she'd buy carrots if McDonald's sold them:"You don't go to McDonald's for carrots.
+You go to McDonald's for fries."

 - Fat Idiot: Attacks this trope forward, backward, and sideways.
-For one, he goes against the belief that fat people eat junk because they genuinely don't know what's good or bad for them(see Viewers Are Morons below), a belief that many of the food activists and fast food critics seem to operate on.
+For one, he goes against the belief that fat people eat junk because they genuinely don't know what's good or bad for them, a belief that many of the food activists and fast food critics seem to operate on.
 Later on, he talks about the common knee-jerk reaction to blame a fat person for failing to lose weight when dieting, when more often than not, it's because the diet that person was put on just doesn't work.

 - Felony Misdemeanor: A guy ordering a double cheeseburger?
 Sounds like a job for The Guy from CSPI!

-- Also brings up Spurlock's claims of McDonalds's food being addicting, pointing out the claim came in between Spurlock's complaints of despising the food, and how he had absolutely no trouble quitting McDonalds's food the moment his experiment was over.
-Naughton himself had no trouble moving away from fast food either, having gotten tired of eating it over the course of his own experiment.
+- Also brings up Spurlock's claims of McDonald's food being addicting, pointing out the claim came in between Spurlock's complaints of despising the food, and how he had absolutely no trouble quitting McDonalds's food, cold turkey, the moment his experiment was over.

 - Limited Animation: "The Guy from CSPI" has no real animation.
 Characters slide and flip, but that's about it.